degorck/degorckCorneKeyboard/README.md

 # degorckCorneKeyboard
-keymap for corne keyboard for degorck
+keymap for corne keyboard for degorck based on Soundmonster code